 This blog post is over 5 years old.
 It's possible that the information you read below isn't current and the links no longer work.

-When your assumptions change, it’s reasonable that your project plans and needs change as well.
+When your assumptions change, it’s reasonable that your plans and needs change as well.
 But too many managers are afraid to go back and re-work a plan that they’ve already agreed to.

 A manager received a large project that was crucial to the success of the company.
 Shortly thereafter all the managers then went through a company-wide planning exercise to determine staffing and budget needs for the coming year.
 He devised a budget and agreed to a plan with his managers and peers.